-- Learners making a disclosure will be taken seriously, kept safe and wellsupported. - CITB colleagues receiving the disclosure will contact the DSL or member of the safeguarding team and record the incident on the My Concern safeguarding management system - CITB colleagues taking a disclosure will never promise confidentiality - Where the learner is under 18, parents or parents/guardians/carers will normally be informed (unless this would put the student at greater risk) by the DSL or safeguarding team. - If a child or young person is at risk of harm, is in immediate danger, or has been harmed, a referral will be made to Children's Social Care and/or Police - A thorough investigation will then be conducted - Consider referrals to other external appropriate agencies (as appropriate) - Consider what action needs to be taken against the perpetrator at that time
+Learners making a disclosure will be taken seriously, kept safe and wellsupported.

+- CITB colleagues receiving the disclosure will contact the DSL or member of the safeguarding team and record the incident on the My Concern safeguarding management system - CITB colleagues taking a disclosure will never promise confidentiality - Where the learner is under 18, the DSL or safeguarding team will normally inform parents or parents/guardians/carers (unless this would put the student at greater risk). - If a child or young person is at risk of harm, is in immediate danger, or has been harmed, a referral will be made to Children's Social Care and/or Police - A thorough investigation will then be conducted - Consider referrals to other external appropriate agencies (as appropriate) - Consider what action needs to be taken against the perpetrator at that time